 In 2013, before the bulk of the ACA’s regulations were implemented, the uninsured rate in Pennsylvania was 9.6% — well below the 14.5% national average uninsured rate at that point.

 Initially, the state did not expand Medicaid, which resulted in a small decline in its uninsured rate during 2014, the year the ACA took effect.
 About 360,000 people obtained coverage, including Medicaid/CHIP and private plans, through the Pennsylvania exchange during the first open enrollment.

 Pennsylvania expanded Medicaid in 2015 (initially with a waiver, but then as straight expansion once Gov Wolf took office), and saw even more residents gain coverage.
 By 2017, Pennsylvania’s uninsured rate dropped to 5.5%.
 It remained at that level in 2018, but grew to 5.8% in 2019.
 Nationwide, 9.2% of the population was uninsured as of 2019.

-As of early 2021, nearly 338,000 people had enrolled in health plans through the Pennsylvania exchange.
-All of them had coverage for the ACA’s essential health benefits, and 85% of them were receiving premium subsidies that make their monthly premium costs much more affordable than they would otherwise be.
+As of August 2021, nearly 335,000 people were enrolled in health plans through the Pennsylvania exchange.
+All of them had coverage for the ACA’s essential health benefits, and 90% of them were receiving premium subsidies that make their monthly premium costs much more affordable than they would otherwise be.